evoecomq/evoecomq.github.io/index.md

   - "/img/big-imgs/gaster.JPG" : "Gasteracantha fornicata (Tom White)"
 ---

 We are interested in addressing fundamental questions in evolution, genetics and behaviour.
-Broadly, our research spans:
+Broadly, our research deals with:

+- The evolution, genetics and behavioural ecology of visual signals

 - Sexual selection and sexual conflict

-- The evolution and design of visual signals
+- Predicting adaptive potential and evolutionary trajectories in both wild and captive populations

 - The evolutionary dynamics of host-endosymbiont interactions

-- Adaptive potential in wild populations

-We mainly use insects, in part because of their lab tractability, but also in recognition of the astounding chunk of biological diversity that this group represents.
 A general theme of the lab is to exploit the novel and often exciting empirical opportunities presented by non-model study species.
-To this end, current projects are underway using species of butterflies, bugs, and spiders; although we also have ongoing projects using conventional model species, such as guppies

-Our lab has close links to the [Behavioural Ecology Lab](https://sites.google.com/site/behaviouralecologymacquarie/home) at Macquarie University, which is headed by A/Prof. Mariella Herberstein.
+We are not limited to particular taxonomic groups, but have tended to mainly use insects due to their lab tractability for evolutionary genetics.
+The astounding biological diversity of this group also presents intriguing possibilities for testing novel hypotheses and for novel approaches to existing hypotheses.
+Current projects are underway using butterflies, flies and spiders, as well as more conventional model vertebrate species such as guppies.